rzel/jNV/README.md

 	- [FIXED] sphagetti code; needs reorg within the groovy file and possibly move to multiple files
 	- change autosave logic to be time-based instead of event-based as it is currently.
 	- [FIXED] save on exit as well
-	- remove duplication in save on exit/ incremental save
+	- [FIXED] remove duplication in save on exit/ incremental save.
+FIXED as part of issue #6.
 	- see if there's a more groovy way of doing setNoteContent()
 	- move to a pure java+swing solution: reduce size of binary drastically.
 	- [FIXED] remove debug prints